BogdanBotea/PIDockerInfrastructure/README.md

 5. Change the source:

-`nano etc/apt/sources.list`
+`sudo nano etc/apt/sources.list`

-6. Modify the docker source to look like the following:
+6. Comment the docker source and add the following source:

 (at the bottom of the file)